HappiesDay/CreativeCoding_Blog/posts/week-5-fifth-blog-post.md

    //Create a random whole number, max as a placeholder
    //
    const glitchify = (data, chunk_max, repeats) => {
-   // Calculate the glitch size
+   // Calculate the glitch size, since the image is now view as string of character
       const chunk_size = rand_int (chunk_max / 4) * 4
       // ensure the inside glitch chunk smaller than the maximum glitch chunk const i = rand_int (data.length - 24 - chunk_size) + 24
-      //use the image size x a random number to 0 to _ const front = data.slice (0, i)
+      //only glitch from the pixel line 24th onwards const front = data.slice (0, i)
-      //slice (start, end), for this one, take a random data from top pixel line to a random line const back = data.slice (i + chunk_size, data.length) const result = front + back
+      //slice (start, end), for this one, take a random data from start to a random character const back = data.slice (i + chunk_size, data.length)

+      //slice (start, end)
+      //i + chunk size so the glitch have visible seperated parts
+      //data length the condition to make the glitch chunk take out character count does not go over
+      //the final character from the data string

+      //tldr making sure the glitch is chunky and there is enough characters for the bottom of the image to be glitched const result = front + back
+      //reunite the data string

       return repeats == 0 ? result : glitchify (result, chunk_max, repeats - 1)
       //if repeat attempts >0, continue to glitch
       //if repeat reach 0, stop